This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Top of Page

-(9) The University offers a range of provisions to support the needs of staff with family responsibilities, as set out in the relevant Enterprise Agreement or Employment Contract, including:
+(11) The University offers a range of provisions to support the needs of staff with family responsibilities, as set out in the relevant Enterprise Agreement or Employment Contract, including:

 - Flexible Working Arrangements including flex time for Professional Staff.

-(10) Approval must be obtained from the designated manager in accordance with the relevant policy for each of the arrangements.
-Policies are available on the Policy Library.
+(12) Approval must be obtained from the designated manager in accordance with the relevant Enterprise Agreement or Employment Contract.